mylis/pokemmo_ocr/README.md

 ## Disclaimer

 Pokémon and PokéMMO are trademarks of their respective owners.
-This project is community-made and not affiliated with PokéMMO.
+This project is community-made and not affiliated with PokéMMO or Pokémon.